xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Registered Checkout

-Registered customers who are logged into their accounts can complete checkout easier because much of the information is already stored in their accounts.
-Personal data, like shipping and billing address, are filled in based on the address book data saved for each user account.
-Shipping and payment method are also predefined.
-The choice of the selected shipping and/or payment methods will depend on the related data from the previous order of this customer.
+Registered customers who are logged into their accounts can complete checkout easier because most of the information required for checkout is already stored in their accounts and can be re-used.
+Personal data, like shipping and billing address, is entered at checkout based on the address book data saved in the user account.
+The shipping and payment methods are also pre-selected.
+The selection of the shipping and/or payment methods will be made based on the customer's previous order.

-Registered customers also have an option to re-order items after a successful checkout, as the data about all orders placed in the store is recorded in the **Orders** section of a customer account in the storefront.
+Registered customers also have an option to re-order the items they have ordered.
+After a successful checkout, the information about the order is stored in association with the customer's profile.
+The customer can view any order they have placed at the store via the **Orders** section of the Customer area.
 ![540-reorder-button.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/540-reorder-button.png)

-Once a customer clicks the **Re-order** button they are redirected to the cart page in the storefront that will contain exactly the same items and in the same amount as in the related order.
-All they need to do will be to complete the checkout process and pay for the goods.
+Once the customer clicks the **Re-order** button, they are redirected to the cart page on the storefront that will contain exactly the same items and in the same amount as in the selected order.
+All they will need to do is complete the checkout process and pay for the goods.

 ## Security Settings

 Submitting and processing data for transactions require a secure checkout run in the HTTPS mode.
-Hence for your customers data to be processed safely you must enable HTTPS in the **System tools** -> **HTTPS settings** sections of the Admin area as described in [our security guide.](https://kb.x-cart.com/general_setup/store_security/security_guide.html#step-2-use-ssl-certificates "Checkout Setup")
+For your customers' data to be processed safely, you must enable HTTPS in the **System tools** -> **HTTPS settings** section of the Admin area as described in [our security guide.](https://kb.x-cart.com/general_setup/store_security/security_guide.html#step-2-use-ssl-certificates "Checkout Setup")

-For more info on how to secure your store please refer to the guides from the {% link "X-Cart Store Security" ref_4ewdbDM8 %} section of our Knowledge Base.
+For more info on how to secure your store, refer to the guides from the {% link "X-Cart Store Security" ref_4ewdbDM8 %} section of our Knowledge Base.